Tereziekasalie/english-for-designers/Final thesis/index.md

 I tried to keep it simple, because logo isn’t our main communication element.
 So I let it rotate according to how the sun rises in seasons.
-In summer, for example, the day is the longest, so for summer I chose the longest position of the letter o.
+In summer for example the day is the longest, so for summer I chose the longest position of the letter o.

 ![Logonew](logo.jpg)

 ![logoaplication](logoaplication.jpg)

+## Ilustrations

+Ilustrations were made to reflect seasons and taste of wines.

+The four created categories are reflected in their names.
+This helps to create a unified and also makes it possible to classify the wines according to taste and freshness into these categories.

 ![ilustrations](ilustrations.jpg)
 ![labelsnew](labels.jpg)
 ![Labelsaplication](labelsaplication.jpg)

+## Pattern

+For winery social media I created pattern what they can use as they want to.
+And also keep visual style of instagram.
+Instagram communicate also by seasons.

 ![pattern](pattern.jpg)

+## Instagram

 ![Springig](springinstagram.jpg)
 ![summerig](summerinsta.jpg)
 ![Autumnig](autumninsta.jpg)
 ![winterig](winterinsta.jpg)

+## Web

 ![web](webdesign.jpg)

+## Gift bag for wine
 ![winebag](bagforwines.jpg)